-So my friend Samara and I were chatting about how tough it is to parent, and of course, also acknowledging how rewarding it is to watch our little ones grow into kind human beings.
-Along the way, we often have to put on those rose-colored glasses to see the bright side of everything and try to make the most of this wonderful experience that is parenting.
+Parenting is tough, and of course, rewarding–to watch our little ones grow into kind human beings.
+Along the way, we often have to put up with temper tantrums and put on those rose-colored glasses to see the bright side of everything and try to make the most of this wonderful experience that is parenting.

-Of special note are the temper tantrums–it is almost as if toddlers wake up programmed to drive us nuts–and then make our hearts melt when we see them sleeping peacefully…finally…at the end of the day.
+It is almost as if toddlers wake up programmed to drive us nuts–and then make our hearts melt when we see them sleeping peacefully…finally…at the end of the day.
 Usually.
-As the mom of a nineteen year old, I can’t help but miss those days, because now they’ve turned into fond memories.
+As the mom of a nineteen-year-old, I can’t help but miss those days, because now they’ve turned into fond memories.

 5 Tips to Turn Temper Tantrums Into Teachable Moments

-As a parent, you need to be looking at that meltdown over cutting the banana the wrong way as a teachable moment.
+As a parent, you need to be looking at that meltdown–temper tantrums–over cutting the banana the wrong way as a teachable moment.
 As parents, that’s how we get revenge on our children – by teaching them lessons!
 Joke’s on them!
+Ha!

 Here are five tips for taking those temper tantrums and using them to your advantage as a way to set the stage for learning something new.